OttaviaE/matRiks/README.md

-Since two distractors cannot be generated given the rule and the directional logic used for generating the matriks, two warnings are thrown and the related distractors are cancelled by a thick black X.
+Since two distractors cannot be generated given the rule and the directional logic used for generating the matriks, two warnings are thrown and the related distractors are crossed out by a thick black X.

-This code print a small selection fo distractors:
+This code print a small selection of distractors:

 ``` r
 draw(responses, main = TRUE, distractors = c("correct", "r_diag", "wp_matrix", "difference", "ic_flip"))